 CLE Course Highlights

-- ESOP financing options
+- Shares commonly available transaction financing options

 Why are leveraged ESOPs meaningful liquidity strategies?